 Corporate Social Responsibility Policy recommended by CSR Committee of the Directors has been approved by the Board of Directors of the Company.
-The same is available on the website of the Company i.e. www.technocraftgroup .com and also attached to this Report as Annexure-V.
+The same is available on the website of the Company i.e. www.technocraftgroup. com and also attached to this Report as Annexure-IV.

-The disclosure relating to the amount spent on Corporate Social Responsibility activities of the Company for the financial year ended March 31, 2018 is attached to this Report as Annexure-VI.
+The disclosure relating to the amount spent on Corporate Social Responsibility activities of the Company for the financial year ended March 31,2022 is attached to this Report as Annexure-V.

 Transfer of unclaimed / unpaid dividend to Investor Education and Protection Fund (IEPF)

-In accordance with the provisions of Sections 124, 125 and other applicable provisions, if any, of the Companies Act, 2013, read with the Investor Education Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ( hereinafter referred to as "IEPF Rules") (including any statutory modification(s) or re-enactment(s) thereof for the time being in force) , the amount of dividend remaining unclaimed or unpaid for a period of seven years from the date of transfer to the unpaid dividend account is required to be transferred to the IEPF, maintained by the Central Government.
-In pursuance of this, the dividend remaining unclaimed or unpaid in respect of dividends declared upto the financial year ended March 31, 2010 have been transferred to the IEPF.
-The details of the unclaimed dividends so transferred are available on the Companys website, www.technocraftgroup .com and in the website of the Ministry of Corporate Affairs at www.mca .gov.in.
+In accordance with the provisions of Sections 124, 125 and other applicable provisions, if any, of the Companies Act, 2013, read with the Investor Education Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 (hereinafter referred to as "IEPF Rules") (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), the amount of dividend remaining unclaimed or unpaid for a period of seven years from the date of transfer to the unpaid dividend account is required to be transferred to the IEPF, maintained by the Central Government.
+In pursuance of this, the dividend remaining unclaimed or unpaid in respect of dividends declared upto the financial year ended March 31, 2015 have been transferred to the IEPF.
+The details of the unclaimed dividends so transferred are available on the Companys website, www.technocraftgroup.com and in the website of the Ministry of Corporate Affairs at www.mca.gov.in

-In accordance with Section 124(6) of the Act, read with the IEPF Rules, all the shares in respect of which dividend has remained unclaimed or unpaid for seven consecutive years or more are required to be transferred to the demat Account of the IEPF Authority.
-Accordingly, all the shares in respect of which dividends were declared upto the financial years ended March 31, 2009 and 2010 and remained unpaid or unclaimed were due to be transferred to the IEPF.
-The Company had sent notices to all such members in this regard and published a newspaper advertisement and thereafter transferred the shares to the IEPF during financial year 2017-18.
+In accordance with Section 124(6) of the Act, read with the IEPF Rules, all the shares in respect of which dividend has remained unclaimed or unpaid for seven consecutive years or more are required to be transferred to the demat account of the IEPF Authority.
+Accordingly, all the shares in respect of which dividends were declared upto the financial years ended March 31, 2015 and remained unpaid or unclaimed were /will be transferred to the IEPF.
 The details of such shares transferred have been uploaded in the Companys website www.technocraftgroup.com.

 The shares and unclaimed dividend transferred to the IEPF can however be claimed back by the concerned shareholders from IEPF Authority after complying with the procedure prescribed under the IEPF Rules.
-The Member/Claimant is required to make an online application to the IEPF Authority in Form IEPF -5 (available on iepf.gov.in ) along with requisite fees as decided by the IEPF Authority from time to time.
-The Member/Claimant can file only one consolidated claim in a financial year as per the IEPF Rules.
+The Member/Claimant is required to make an online application to the IEPF Authority in Form IEPF -5 (available on www.iepf.gov.in)

 Particulars of contracts or arrangements with related parties